...

 7. Alcohol: Excessive alcohol consumption can relax the LES and increase the risk of heartburn.

-8. Eating habits: Overeating, eating large meals before bedtime, or lying down immediately after eating can all contribute to you having heartburn.
+8. Eating habits: Overeating, eating large meals before bedtime, or lying down immediately after eating can all contribute to you having a heartburn.

 9. Stress and anxiety: Psychological factors can exacerbate heartburn symptoms, as stress and anxiety can increase the production of stomach acid in you.